 Chele

 Another long day hiking today, about 5 hours, with good elevation changes thrown in.
 Feeling guilty and a little shy for saying this, but I’m glad to be almost done here.
 It has been quite taxing on my body.
-Funny how most spiritual teachers say you don’t have to go to 105A2675the Himalayas to become enlightened, but there is something special about this place that supports deepening and practice.
+Funny how most spiritual teachers say you don’t have to go to the Himalayas to become enlightened, but there is something special about this place that supports deepening and practice.
 Millennia of people in these mountains have devoted their lives to monastic life, practicing and deepening.
 While the monasteries surely have their power, I honestly think the most important factor here for me is not having access to a phone or internet.
 This helps to keep me from being distracted and keeps me focused on reading (Osho), meditating and writing.
 I also am very much enjoying doing this trek alone, as I have so much time to practice.
 It’s like being on a retreat with many hours for trekking and the remainder for resting and practice.
 I love using travel as an opportunity for personal retreat.
 To me, it’s the best of both worlds.

 Kagbeni and Jomson – end of the trek